Part 7: Tech Stone

 I licked and pushed the earpiece into my ear, keeping it powered off.
 Then I changed into a clean pair of our crew’s bounty hunting uniform, which was simply a breathable contorting shirt and pocketed slacks.
 Kiko and Rei also wore similar but different styles of our uniform.

 Once I was ready, I made my way back to Tammy’s room.
-Her face was flush and her breathing was now labored as if she were struggling to stay alive as long as possible, which she was.
+Her face was flush and her breathing now labored as she struggled to stay alive.
 I sat in the chair next to her, watching her hair endeavor to maintain a steady glow.
 I decided to do what I always do with her, talk.

 “I realized that I’ve never asked you what you wanted to do after the race…” I said to her, not expecting a response.
 “And you never told me what you enjoy doing… I expect you to answer those for me when you wake up.”
 I said jokingly.

 I missed sitting on the ground next to her, talking about anything and everything while she worked.
-I shook the thought from my mind.
+I thought about never being able to do that again and I quickly shook the thought from my mind.

 “Sarth, we’re landing now.”
 Kiko’s voice echoed.

 “All right” I answered.
 “How far are we from the safe house?”

 We decided to take Tammy to the safe house that she told us to go to, on the larger planet.
 From there we could decide how to split ourselves up to search for an antivirus.